Submit Your Data to the CCRCN Data Clearinghouse

 Why submit data to the CCRCN?

-3. Our data clearinghouse is targeted to the coastal carbon community and receptive to feedback.
+3. Our data clearinghouse is targeted to serve the coastal carbon community and receptive to feedback.
 Because our focus is specialized, as opposed to a more general data repository, our vocabulary and structure is catered to those engaged in coastal carbon science, and we have the capability to quickly respond to new developments and recommendations through our version-controlled data structure.

 5. You decide when and how the data are released to the public.
 By establishing an embargo on a data submission, we can ensure that the data are not made public before a certain date, or until you have published with them.
 Although our default data repository is the research-orientated Figshare, we are able to assist with data releases that will be deposited in other locations, such as a data bank designated by your funding sources.